 Popular Returning 2016 Honda Motorcycles & Scooters

-- The CB1000R – another naked bike with a single-sided swingarm, a four-into one exhaust and a beautiful red, gravity-die-cast aluminum frame.
-The color combination is Black and Red with an MSRP of $11,760.
+- The CB1000R – another naked bike with a single-sided swingarm, a four-into-one exhaust and a beautiful red, gravity-die-cast aluminum frame.
+An electric start, the fuel-injected four-cylinder 998cc engine provides overflowing and right now power.
+The DOHC inline four engine is perfect for street riding, with lots of torque and power on tap, offering a smooth but powerful ride.
+The color combination is Black and Red.

 - The CTX700 – a full-fairing motorcycle with a relaxed seating position and the option of a fully automatic or push button shift Dual Clutch Transmission, this is a great choice for highway commuting with the fairing and windshield offering excellent weather protection.
-The color for 2016 is Gray blue Metallic with the standard trans model has an MSRP of $7499, the dual clutch trans model, $8099.
+You can get the CTX700 in two models – one with our conventional six-speed manual transmission and one with the exclusive automatic transmission called the Honda Dual Clutch Transmission (DCT).
+The CTX700’s liquid-cooled parallel-twin, electric start engine provides lots of torque and enough power for easy two-up cross-country touring.

-- The CTX700N – a low 28.3 inch seat height and forward-set foot pegs offer riders comfort for all day cruising or frequent stop errand running.
+- The CTX700N – a low 28.3-inch seat height and forward-set footpegs offer riders comfort for all-day cruising or frequent stop errand running.
 Like the CTX700 there are two different trans version available, with the DCT models coming standard with ABS.
-The color for 2016 is Light Silver Metallic and the standard MSRP is $6999, the DCT & ABS model is $7599.

 - The CRF250L – Honda motorcycle dealers can’t keep this dual-sport motorcycle in stock.
-Electric start, fuel-injection, and affordability make this a popular motorcycle for first time riders as well as long time enthusiasts.
-MSRP is $4999 for the red CRF250L.
+Electric start, fuel injection, and affordability make this a popular motorcycle for first-time off-road bike riders as well as longtime enthusiasts.
+The dual-purpose motorcycle oversquare engine is based on the Honda CBR300R’s Moto3-inspired liquid-cooled 250cc DOHC motor providing lots of low and mid-range torque fir for off-road riding and off-road racing.
+It is one of the best dirt bikes of the 2016 Honda motorcycles lineup.

-- The Forza – Honda’s Forza scooter is a 279cc, liquid-cooled, fuel efficient ride for one or two, that also has a power outlet for accessories and integrated storage that can hold two full size helmets.
-The Pearl Red Honda Forza is available in an ABS version with and MSRP of $6099 or a non-ABS version for $5599.
+- The Forza – Honda’s Forza scooter is a 279cc, liquid-cooled, fuel-efficient ride for one or two, that also has a power outlet for accessories and integrated storage that can hold two full-size helmets.
+The Forza features under-seat storage compartment,12-volt power socket, and anti-lock braking system.

-- The Ruckus – with chunky tires, minimal bodywork and a tubular frame, this scooter comes in either Black or a White/Red combination and an MSRP of $2649.
+- The Ruckus – with chunky tires, minimal bodywork, and a tubular frame, this scooter comes in either Black or a White/Red combination.

 The New 2016 Honda lineup of motorcycles and scooters can be seen across the country at the Progressive International Motorcycle Shows or on the showroom floor of Honda Powersports Dealers.